SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 #### AI and the Future of Work

 - Professional benchmarks overemphasize subject-matter knowledge to the exclusion of almost all other aspects of doing a job.
-- Historically, it is rare for a job category to be replaced entirely by technology
+- AI mainly automates tasks, not jobs; historically it is rare for a job category to be replaced entirely by technology.
 - The role of unions and workers’ collectives will become more important as AI changes the power balance between labor and capital in more and more areas.

-#### Growing Up with AI in Maya’s World

-- AI mainly automates tasks, not jobs,

 ### Epilogue to the Paperback Edition